Ken Norton: Norton vs. Quarry

-In 1975, Norton regained the NABF heavyweight title when he impressively defeated Jerry Quarry by TKO in the fifth round.
-Norton then avenged his 1970 loss to Jose Luis Garcia by decisively knocking out Garcia in round five.
+In 1975, Norton regained the NABF heavyweight title when he impressively defeated Jerry Quarry by TKO in the fifth round, although being hurt by a left-hook to the body in the second round.
+Norton would go on to dominate Quarry for the remainder of the fight, until the referee stopped the fight in the Fifth Round.
+Norton then avenged his 1970 loss to Jose Luis Garcia by decisively knocking out Garcia in round five, flooring Garcia five times with shots to the mid-section before Garcia was counted out.

 Norton vs. Ali III

 On September 28, 1976, Norton fought his third and final bout against Ali at Yankee Stadium in New York City.
 Since their last meeting Ali had regained the world heavyweight championship title with an eighth-round knockout of George Foreman in 1974.
 Many observers have felt this fight marked the beginning of Ali's decline as a boxer.
 The Norton bout was a tough bruising battle for Ali.
 In one of the most disputed fights in history, the contest was even on the judges' scorecards going into the final round, which Ali won on both the referee's and judges' scorecards to retain the championship.
 The two judges, Harold Lederman and Barney Smith, scored the bout 8–7 for Ali, while referee Arthur Mercante scored it 8–6-1 for Ali.
-At the end of the last round, the commentator announced he would be "very surprised" if Norton has not won the fight.
+At the end of the last round, the commentator announced he would be "very surprised" if Norton had not won the fight.

-At the time of the bout the last time a heavyweight champion had lost the title by decision was Max Baer to Jimmy Braddock 41 years earlier.
+At the time of the bout, the last time a heavyweight champion had lost the title by decision was Max Baer to Jimmy Braddock, 41 years earlier.
 The January 1998 issue of Boxing Monthly listed Ali-Norton as the fifth most disputed title fight decision in boxing history.
 The unofficial United Press International scorecard was 8–7 for Norton, and the unofficial Associated Press scorecards were 9–6 for Ali (Ed Schuyler), and 8–7 Norton (Wick Temple).

 Despite earning a victory, Ali received a pounding.
 His tactics were to try to push Norton back, but they had failed.
 He'd refused to 'dance' until the 9th.
 Norton has said the third fight with Ali was the last boxing match for which he was fully motivated, owing to his disappointment at having lost a fight he believed he had clearly won.